DestinyItemManager/DIM/docs/CONTRIBUTING.md

 **Overview**

-The `yarn start` step will create a hot-loading web server and a TLS cert/key pair.
+The `npm start` step will create a hot-loading web server and a TLS cert/key pair.
 You will access your local development site by visiting https://localhost:8080.
 You will likely get a security warning about the certificate not being trusted.
 This is because it's a self-signed cert generated dynamically for your environment and is not signed by a recognized authority.
 Dismiss/advance past this warning to view your local DIM application.

 **Check code Style**

-* `yarn fix` will tell you if you're following the DIM code style (and automatically fix what it can).
+* `npm run fix` will tell you if you're following the DIM code style (and automatically fix what it can).
 Check out the [docs]() folder for more tips.

 **Translation**

 * We use [i18next](https://github.com/i18next/i18next) for all our translated strings, so if you want to translate something that's currently English-only, take a look at that.
 Usually it's as simple as replacing some text with `<span>{t('KEY')}</span>` and then defining KEY in the `config\i18n.json` file.

-* `yarn i18n` will add, sort, and prune `src/locale/en.json`.
+* `npm run i18n` will add, sort, and prune `src/locale/en.json`.
 You should never manually edit `src/locale/en.json`.
 Some keys are obfuscated by code and will need to be added as comments into the code such as `// t('LoadoutBuilder.ObfuscatedKey1')`.
 If you have any questions, ping @delphiactual via GitHub, Slack, or Discord.